• Skip to primary navigation

 I often used both interchangeably.

-• Chives – you only need this for garnish.
+• Chives – you only need this for garnishing your Swedish cheese pie.

 An overhead shot of a freshly baked Swedish Cheese Pie.